SarShaheen/Evolution-Of-Air-Jordan/README.md

 I have ensured this project is responsive and functional on all screen sizes by using devtools toolbar.

-I confirm that the all text throughout the site is visable and the links are accessible to users.
+I confirm that the all text throughout the website is visable and the links are accessible to users.

 I have made sure that the sign up form will only submit once vaild details are entered.